India bars company from exporting COVID-19 vaccines

 “We can only give (the vaccines) to the government of India at the moment,” Poonawalla said, adding the decision was also made to prevent hoarding.

-As a result, he said, the export of vaccines for COVAX - the ambitious initiative created to ensure equitable access to COVID-19 vaccines set up by the World Health Organization, vaccines alliance GAVI and CEPI, a global coalition to fight epidemics - won't begin until March or April.
+As a result, he said, the export of vaccines for COVAX - the ambitious initiative created to ensure equitable access to COVID-19 vaccines set up by the World Health Organization, vaccines alliance GAVI and CEPI, a global coalition to fight epidemics - would not begin until March or April.

-Poonawalla said that Serum Institute was currently in the process of signing a larger contract with COVAX for 300-400 million doses of the vaccine.
+Poonawalla said that Serum Institute was currently in the process of signing a larger contract with COVAX for 300 million to 400 million doses of the vaccine.
 That is apart from two existing orders of 100 million doses each for the vaccine developed by Oxford University and AstraZeneca, and another one from Novovax.
-He said the deal would be finalized in the coming weeks.
+He said the deal would be finalised in the coming weeks.

 He said the first 100 million doses of the vaccine were being sold to the Indian government at a “special price” of 200 rupees (US$2.74) per dose, after which prices would be higher.